pbychikhin/email-manager/Postgres/DB_func_ref.md

 All but one of the above parameters excluding `sp_name` can be NULL.
 If `sp_domain` is NULL the default will be looked up.
 Modifies an existing account.
 Does not return.
 Raises an exception with hint which has to be caught by the control process.

+* _alias_mod(sp_name TEXT, sp_newname TEXT, sp_value TEXT, sp_newvalue TEXT, sp_fullname TEXT, sp_active BOOLEAN, sp_public BOOLEAN) RETURNS VOID_
+`sp_name` is an emain alias.
+`sp_newname` is a new alias name in case of renaming.
+`sp_value` is a referenced email address.
+`sp_newvalue` is a new referenced email address in case of renaming.
+`sp_active` is a flag indicating whether the alias is is action.
+`sp_public` is a flag indication whether the alias allows publishing int's name in the public address book.
+All but one of the above parameters excluding `sp_name` can be NULL.
+If `sp_value` is NULL the alias itself will be modified.
+The referenced email address will be modified otherwise.
+Modifies an existing alias.
+Does not return.
+Raises an exception with hint which has to be caught by the control process.